 The PhD candidates of the accepted proposals are expected to present their PhD project at the Doctoral Consortium.
 During the event, there will be interactive sessions to discuss diverse aspects of the presented project with experts in the field.

 We welcome submissions representing a broad spectrum of research topics related to Process Mining.
-Participants will benefit from the advice of senior researchers in the field and from the interaction with peers being at a similar stage of their careers.
-Also, they will receive valuable feedback on how to shape their thesis from experts in the area, which could be useful to participate in the Best Process Mining Dissertation Award at ICPM at the end of their Ph.D. programme.
+Participants will benefit from the advice of senior researchers in the field and from interaction with peers at a similar stage of their careers.
+Also, they will receive valuable feedback on how to shape their thesis from experts in the area, which could be useful to participate in the Best Process Mining Dissertation Award at ICPM at the end of their Ph.D. program.

 - The main research question guiding the envisaged research;